 Why did David have to

-As near as we can tell, from the time that Samuel anointed David king until the time he was actually inducted into office, there was a period of at least seven years.
-During that time, God tested him, who was almost continually taunted and harassed by Saul.
-God eventually concluded that He should not have chosen Saul to be king over Israel because Saul was not obedient to God's commands.
+God tested David during the fifteen years between the time of his anointing and him officially assuming the reigns of power.
+He was almost continually taunted and harassed by Saul.
+God eventually concluded that He should not have chosen Saul to be ruler over his people because he was not obedient to his commands.

 Though he continued to have many trials during his lifetime, he became the greatest king of Israel, ruling for forty (40) years (from 1010 to 970 B.C.) then dying at the age of seventy.

 God's proving and refining of his character before he began to reign led to him being faithful to the Eternal all the days of his life.
 Jesus, through his mother Mary, not only traces his bloodline back to the second king of Israel, he will also assume his throne at his Second Coming (Luke 1:32 - 33).
 David himself, after he is resurrected from the dead, will rule over the tribes of Israel in the coming new world under Christ (see Ezekiel 37).